49 Best Philosophy Books of All Time for Beginners

 - Three Philosophical Dialogues: On Truth, On Freedom of Choice, On the Fall of the Devil By Anselm

 Final Thoughts and Tips on How to Get Started

 - For more good book recommendations and lessons, check out Foundations, a growing digital notebook with lessons from 100+ timeless books across categories.

 - Check out How to Read a Nonfiction Book if you want to learn more about how to get more out of the books you read.

-- Check out 28 Books that Will Open Your Mind, 11 Books That Will Improve Your Decision Making Skills, and 21 Best Personal Development Books That Will Accelerate Your Personal Growth for more recommendations.
+- Check out 28 Books that Will Open Your Mind, 11 Books That Will Improve Your Decision Making Skills, and 40 Greatest Self-Help Books of All-Time for more recommendations.